andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 print(x, y)         # printing the values of x and y -> 1 1
 ```

-If you do a similar thing with an object that is [[5 Datatypes#Mutable|mutable]], you can directly change its value in place.
+If you do a similar thing with an object that is [[5 Datatype#Mutable|mutable]], you can directly change its value in place.
 This means that the actual value of the object is changed.
 Since both of the variables are pointing to the same object, both of their values will change!

 ```python
 x = [1, 2, 3]       # creating a variable x and assigning it the value [1, 2, 3]